githubuniverseworkshops/codeql/workshop-2022/README.md

     - Use `hasFlowPath` instead of `hasFlow`.
     - Change the `select` clause to report the `source` and `sink` as the second and third columns.
 The toolchain combines this data with the path information from `PathGraph` to build the paths.

     Convert your previous query to a path-problem query.
 Run the query to see the paths in the results view.
+You should find exactly two results.

     <details>
     <summary>Solution</summary>